Last Updated on February 10, 2023 by Matt

 How motors work depends on their type.
 In general, the motor listens for your input through a component known as the controller.
 When you hit the throttle on your handlebar, the controller sends a signal to the motor to start running.

 The most common motor found in the everyday commuting scooter is a brushless DC, gearless hub motor.
-This is a very helpful video that explains how it works
+This is a very helpful video that explains how it works.

-As we already mentioned, this motor consists of two cylinders, one inside the other.
+The brushless DC motor the most common motor consists of two cylinders, one inside the other.

-The inner cylinder, also known as the stator, is made out of coils of copper wires.
 When power is applied to it, it will energize and become an electromagnet.

 Electric scooter motor power